 Dr. Resneck is vice chair and professor of dermatology at the University of California, San Francisco (UCSF) and holds a joint appointment at the Philip R. Lee Institute for Health Policy Studies.
 He also directs the dermatology faculty practice clinics at UCSF where he previously ran the dermatology residency training program.
 Dr. Resneck is deeply engaged in modernizing medical education and teaching the next generation of physicians, and chaired the committee that oversees UCSF's innovative medical school curriculum.

 Dr. Resneck has a busy clinical practice and cares for patients with a wide range of skin diseases.
 He is active in health services research, and he has published studies in many prominent medical journals.
 He is a sought after speaker and has given dozens of invited lectureships around the country.
 Dr. Resneck's community service endeavors have focused on providing care to patients with HIV-infection and skin disease in East Africa and fundraising for dermatology research.

-Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF.
-His internship in internal medicine, residency in dermatology and health policy fellowship were also at UCSF.
+Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF where he also completed his internship in internal medicine, residency in dermatology and health policy fellowship.